Skip to content

 2026 WISP Compliance Requirement

-The IRS requires all tax preparers to have an updated Written Information Security Plan (WISP) in place by the start of the 2026 filing season.
-Firms without a compliant plan face potential PTIN suspension and client data exposure liability.
+The IRS requires all tax preparers handling 11 or more returns annually to maintain an updated Written Information Security Plan (WISP) before the start of the 2026 filing season.
+Preparers without a compliant plan risk FTC enforcement referrals and potential PTIN suspension.
+Review and update your WISP now, before filing season opens.

-- Enable multi-factor authentication on your tax account before you begin filing
+• Enable multi-factor authentication on your tax software account before you begin filing

-- File early in the tax season to reduce the window for fraudulent return submission
+• File early in the tax season to reduce the window for fraudulent return submission in your name

-- Verify the software URL begins with https:// and matches the official domain
+• Verify the software URL begins with https:// and matches the official domain exactly

-- Review your provider's privacy policy for data sharing with advertising partners
+• Review your provider's current privacy policy for data sharing with advertising or analytics partners

-- Enroll in the IRS Identity Protection PIN program to block unauthorized filings
+• Enroll in the IRS Identity Protection PIN program at IRS.gov to block unauthorized filings

-- Check your IRS account transcript annually for unauthorized filings
+• Check your IRS account transcript annually for returns you did not file

 IRS and FTC Security Requirements: What the Law Actually Requires

 Two primary regulatory frameworks govern how tax preparation software providers and the professionals who use them must protect personal information.
-Understanding these requirements provides a baseline to evaluate whether your provider and preparer are meeting their legal obligations.
+Understanding these requirements gives you a baseline to evaluate whether your provider and preparer are meeting their legal obligations.

 IRS Publication 4557: Safeguarding Taxpayer Data